fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>On the left movie detail with full width text (before) and on the right the text with a nice readable width (after).</figcaption>
 </figure>

-For more information about that, you read about ["Readable Content Guides"](https://useyourloaf.com/blog/readable-content-guides/) at Use Your Loaf.
+For more information about that, read ["Readable Content Guides"](https://useyourloaf.com/blog/readable-content-guides/) at Use Your Loaf.
 Even though it's a post from 2016, it's still relevant. 📚

 I think with all these changes, the iPad version looks ~1000% better than before.
 But there are still some things which I may want to change in the future.